namanr02/movies-reviews-application/Movies And Reviews Application/movies-reviews-app/README.md

-# React frontend web application
+# movies-reviews-app

-This directory contains the web application for the project.
+This directory contains the React frontend web application for the project.

 ## Prerequisites